pandas-dev/pandas/doc/source/groupby.rst

    df.groupby('A').std()

+Note that ``df.groupby('A').colname.std().`` is more efficient than ``df.groupby('A').std().colname``, so if the result of an aggregation function is only interesting over one column (here ``colname``), it may be filtered *before* applying the aggregation function.

 .. _groupby.missing:

 NA and NaT group handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If there are any NaN or NaT values in the grouping key, these will be automatically
+If there are any NaN or NaT values in the grouping key, these will be
-excluded.
-So there will never be an "NA group" or "NaT group".
-This was not the case in older
+automatically excluded.
+In other words, there will never be an "NA group" or
-versions of pandas, but users were generally discarding the NA group anyway
+"NaT group".
+This was not the case in older versions of pandas, but users were
-(and supporting it was an implementation headache).
+generally discarding the NA group anyway (and supporting it was an
+implementation headache).

 Grouping with ordered factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~